 Maria C Palmer Biography

-Before relocating to the NYC metro area, I served as the Director of Get On The Bus, a California-based program that unites children with the parents in prison once a year for a special Mother’s/Father’s Day visit.
-I credit Get On The Bus for helping me to find my voice.
-I believed so strongly in this organization that in addition to working for Get On The Bus, my husband and I volunteered organizing a bus in the L.A. area for two years.
-In 2010, I ran the L.A.
-Marathon and blogged about my training experience.
-My blog fund-raised close to $10,000 for the organization.
+Maria relocated to the New Jersey area after serving as the Director of Get on the Bus, a California-based program that unites children with the parents in prison once a year for a special Mother’s/Father’s Day visit.
+Maria credits Get on the Bus for helping her to find her voice.
+She believed so strongly in this organization that in addition to working for Get on the Bus, she and her husband were volunteers.
+In 2010, Maria ran the L.A.
+Marathon and blogged about her training experience.
+Her blog raised close to $10,000 for the organization.